-A notarized document is a document that has been certified in a particular way by a notary public.
-There are many different types of documents that require notarization, but they usually fall into two categories: notarizing signatures and notarizing copies.
+A notarized document is a document that has been certified in a particular way by a notary.
+There are many different types of documents that require notarization, but they usually fall into one of two categories: notarizing signatures and notarizing copies.

 Some documents require your signature to be notarized when you sign them.
 This involves seeing a notary public in person and having them:

 Some common examples of documents that require notarized signatures are: